Justin Timberlake: Achievements

-According to Billboard, FutureSex/LoveShow was the third highest-grossing concert tour of 2007 and highest solo.
+According to Billboard, FutureSex/LoveShow was the third highest-grossing concert tour of 2007 and the highest solo.
 The 20/20 Experience World Tour was an international success and became Timberlake's most successful tour to date.
-The tour was the highest-grossing led by a solo artist in 2014, and one of the highest-grossing tours of the decade.
-For its associated album, The 20/20 Experience, Timberlake was named 2013 Artist of the Year with the top-selling album by iTunes' annual list of best-sellers.
+The tour was the highest-grossing led by a solo artist in 2014 and one of the highest-grossing tours of the decade.
+For its associated album, The 20/20 Experience, Timberlake was named 2013 Artist of the Year with the top-selling album by iTunes' annual list of bestsellers.

-In the United States, five of Timberlake's singles have topped the Billboard Hot 100: "SexyBack", "My Love" and "What Goes Around...
-Comes Around", "Give It to Me" and "Can't Stop the Feeling!".
+In the United States, five of Timberlake's singles have topped the Billboard Hot 100: "SexyBack", "My Love", "What Goes Around...
+Comes Around", "Give It to Me", and "Can't Stop the Feeling!".
 The latter became the 41st Hot 100 number one song to be nominated for an Academy Award for Best Original Song.
 He topped nine Billboard Year-End charts for 2013, including Billboard 200 Artists and Billboard 200 Albums.
 For 2014, Timberlake was named Billboard Top Male Artist.
-Billboard published a list of "Greatest of All Time Pop Songs Artists" in 2017, where Timberlake ranked at number 5, being the top male soloist.
-The magazine also ranked him 25 on their "The Top 60 Male Artists of All-Time" list in 2018, and 64th on "The Hot 100's Top Artists of All Time".
-In 2019, Billboard ranked him 20th on their decade-end chart for "Top Artists" of the 2010s, and 74th on "Top 125 Greatest of All Time Artists Chart".
+Billboard published a list of "Greatest of All-Time Pop Songs Artists" in 2017, where Timberlake ranked at number 5, being the top male soloist.
+The magazine also ranked him 25th on their "The Top 60 Male Artists of All-Time" list in 2018 and 64th on "The Hot 100's Top Artists of All Time".
+In 2019, Billboard ranked him 20th on their decade-end chart for "Top Artists" of the 2010s and 74th on the "Top 125 Greatest of All-Time Artists Chart".